funteck123/FOP_Tron/README.md

 The Single Responsibility Principle is a fundamental programming principle that states that *A class should have only one reason to change.* It emphasizes that each class should be responsible for a single behavior or functionality.

-In the given example, while applying OOP, it is important to ensure that each class is responsible for its own specific behavior.
-For instance, a PlayerCycle class may be responsible for throwing discs or avoiding jetwalls, but should not handle unrelated tasks like database management or file saving.

 ### 4.2 Using Git and Github for Cooperation